Science says 92 percent of people don't achieve their goals. Perhaps, most of them have never learned how to effectively

 - it forms a powerful lifelong habit

-So how do you teach your kids set their own goals?
+So how do you teach your kids to set their own goals?

 Below, are four research-based steps for helping your child set effective goals, track progress, and stay motivated in the process.
-You will also find printable goal-setting worksheets which are colorful and fun!
+You will also find printable goal-setting worksheets that are colorful and fun!

 Step 1: Let Your Child Choose Her “Big Goal”

 If your child has a genuine desire to reach her goal, she’s far more likely to be intrinsically motivated, driven, and ultimately successful.

 Instead of pushing your child to set a goal that you want her to reach, help her consider what she truly wants to accomplish or achieve this year.